alabou/bcp-007-01/docs/Overview.md

 ### Native NDI Sender

 A "sender" of an NDI stream as defined in the NDI SDK.
-This SHALL NOT be inferred to be a “sender” as defined in the NMOS Glossary.
+This is not the same as a “Sender” as defined in the NMOS Glossary.
 Note that the same physical or logical apparatus MAY simultaneously act as an NMOS Sender and a Native NDI Sender.

 ### Native NDI Receiver

 A "receiver" of an NDI stream as defined in the NDI SDK.
-This SHALL NOT be inferred to be a “Receiver” as defined in the NMOS Glossary.
+This is not the same as “Receiver” as defined in the NMOS Glossary.
 Note that the same physical or logical apparatus MAY simultaneously act as an NMOS Receiver and a Native NDI Receiver.

 ### NDI Sender